Armillaria mellea: Chemistry

 The fungus produces cytotoxic compounds known as melleolides.
 Melleolides are made from orsellinic acid and protoilludane sesquiterpene alcohols via esterification.
 A polyketide synthase gene, termed ArmB, was identified in the genome of the fungus, which was found expressed during melleolide production.
-The gene shares ca. 42% similarity with the orsellinic acid synthase gene (OrsA) in Aspergillus nidulans.
+The gene shares c.
+42% similarity with the orsellinic acid synthase gene (OrsA) in Aspergillus nidulans.
 Characterization of the gene proved it to catalyze orsillinic acid in vitro.
-It is a non-reducing iterative type 1 polyketide synthase.
+It is a non-reducing iterative type-1 polyketide synthase.
 Co-incubation of free orsellinic acid with alcohols and ArmB showed cross-coupling activity.
 Therefore, the enzyme has transesterification activity.
 Also, there are other auxiliary factors suspected to control substrate specificity.
 Additionally, halogen modifications have been observed.
 Overexpression of annotated halogenases (termed ArmH1-5) and characterization of the subsequent enzymes revealed in all five enzymes the chlorination of mellolide F. In vitro reactions of free standing substrates showed that the enzymes do not require auxiliary carrier proteins for substrate delivery.

-Importance

-Armillaria mellea has been reported in almost every state with the continental United States.
-It is one of the most common causes of death in trees and shrubs in both natural and human cultivated habitats, and cause steady and substantial losses.

-Pathogenesis

-Armillaria mellea infects new hosts through rhizomorphs and basidiospores.
-It is rare for basidiospores to be successful in infecting new hosts and often colonize woody debris instead, but rhizomorphs, however, can grow up to ten feet long in order to find a new host.